Castlebury Dental Blog

 Is Teeth Whitening Safe for Enamel?

-When done correctly, professional teeth whitening does not damage enamel.
+When done correctly, professional teeth whitening treatments does not damage enamel.
 However, excessive or improper use of whitening products can lead to:

 • Increased Sensitivity: Overuse of whitening agents can expose dentin, the layer beneath the enamel, making teeth more sensitive to hot and cold temperatures.